AbdullahNoori/petes/README.md

 Fuzzy and full-text search on multiple criteria

 ### Responding to JSON
-Make your project into a full API
+Make your project into a full API# petes